 Since the first national lockdown, we regularly added content to the website to support home learning and have shared some useful advice and guidance to help you create a positive learning environment.

 Google Classroom and Meet

 Each day, the staff updated Google Classroom with Home Learning tasks.
 There was a range of Phonics, Maths, Literacy and Topic based activities.
-The activities will included: live lessons, video links, practical activities or worksheets.
+The activities included: live lessons, video links, practical activities or worksheets.
 Please do not feel you need to print the worksheets but use these as a guide for your child’s learning.